shapefuture/Google_auth/README.md

 # Gemini Gateway

-Access the Gemini API using your own Google Cloud Project for billing and quota management.
+Access the Gemini API using either the free tier or your own Google Cloud Project for billing and quota management.

 ## Overview

 Gemini Gateway is a web application that allows users to interact with Google's Gemini AI models.
-The app authenticates users via Google Sign-In and allows them to link their own Google Cloud Project for billing attribution, giving them full control over their API usage and costs.
+The app provides two ways to access the Gemini API:

+1. **Free Tier Access**: Use the application's shared API key with no setup required
+2. **Your Own Project**: Link your Google Cloud Project for higher quotas and dedicated access

 ## Features

+- **Free Tier Access**: No API key or setup required - start using Gemini AI immediately
 - **Google Sign-In**: Securely authenticate with your Google account
-- **User-Attributed Billing**: Link your own Google Cloud Project to use the Gemini API with your own quota and billing
+- **User-Attributed Billing (Optional)**: Link your own Google Cloud Project for higher quotas
 - **Chat Interface**: Interactive chat interface for conversations with Gemini AI
 - **Secure Token Management**: Automatic token refresh and secure storage
 - **Project Validation**: Validation of Google Cloud Project configuration